prust/red-planet.c/README.md

 To promote interoperability, Red Planet uses an Entity Component System ([tiny-ecs](https://github.com/bakpakin/tiny-ecs)) with conventions for commonly-used properties (for instance, `pos.x` & `pos.y` for position, and `vel.x` & `vel.y` for velocity).

+## WARNING: The implementation is incomplete

+This README represents how I would *like* the API to work.
+There is a fair bit of refactoring to do and some functions that need to be created in order for it to work like this.
+None of the below code works as-written... yet.

 ## Getting Started

 Copy the `rp` folder into your project's folder.
 To-Do: Upload to LuaRocks.